-Sapa Vietnam is a mountainous terrain which is famous for its rugged scenery, cascading rice paddy terraces and local cultures.
-Situated near the Chinese border, Sapa Vietnam will give you a taste of a completely different side of not only Vietnam but also Southeast Asia.
-Get off the grid for 2 days and trek through the rice paddy terraces and live with the local hill tribes.
+Sapa is a mountainous area in Vietnam famous for its rugged scenery, cascading rice paddy terraces and local hill tribes.
+Situated near the Chinese border, Sapa will give you a taste of a completely different side of Vietnam and Southeast Asia.

 Booking a Sapa Trekking Tour